widmanhg/MultipleLinearRegressionWebApp/README.md

 ### 1. `app.py`

-The Python code that serves the web app by using `Flask`.
+The Python code that serves the Web App by using `Flask`.
 It shows you the html templates working, and the principal page or route is `index.html` that it serves the main procees of the web app, and then it has another one called `about.html` that it's just a contact page for convention.

 ### 2. `core.py`